SMS Recruiting: Should You Be Texting Job Candidates?

 No one wants to be broken up with over text.
 Some updates might be more suited for a phone call or email than a text message.
 Decide with your team what news is appropriate to deliver over text and where you draw the line.
 A good rule of thumb to follow is don’t deliver really bad news or really good news over text.
 Those situations warrant a more in-depth discussion and a phone call would be more appropriate.

 While texting can be an important part of your company’s candidate experience, it’s not always the best way to convince applicants that you’re “the one.”
 Texting is a compliment to already strong employer branding.
 Your company values, mission, and culture all convey what makes your organization a great place to work.
-For tips on how to leverage your employer branding to attract great candidates, check out our How to Grow Your Employer Brand guide.
+For tips on how to attract top talent, and implement recruiting best practices, learn more about Namely recruiting.